 5.2Third-Party Access.

 5.3Third-Party Data Sources.
 Client acknowledges that, at its instruction, Truv may obtain data from Data Sources which may contain Personal Identifiable Information (“PII”), as defined in this Agreement.
-The Parties agree, that nor Truv, or Client have a contractual relationship with such Data Sources with whom the Consumers have registered accounts, therefore, Truv cannot guarantee the continued availability of the Products and may cease providing them with respect to any Consumer in the event the specific Data Source ceases to make its platform or applicable account available in a manner consistent with this Agreement.
+The Parties agree, that neither Truv, nor Client have a contractual relationship with such Data Sources with whom the Consumers have registered accounts, therefore, Truv cannot guarantee the continued availability of the Products and may cease providing them with respect to any Consumer in the event the specific Data Source ceases to make its platform or applicable account available in a manner consistent with this Agreement.

 5.4Client Application.
 Client shall be responsible for maintaining the Client Application and obtaining and maintaining any supporting services and/or equipment required to connect to, access, or otherwise use the Products, including but not limited to internet connection, servers, hardware, software, operating systems, web servers, etc. Truv shall not be responsible for any delay or interruption in the provision of Products caused by the failure of the Client Application or any required additional services or equipment.